5/23/2025

 Harry Vafias

 Another year has commenced with a positive momentum for Imperial Petroleum.
-We are happy, as we consider 11.3 million of net income generated in Q1, a very good result given the eventful but softish market.
-This is a busy period for our company, but at the same time exciting as we're taking on delivery of another six drive-back ships.
-Within the short life of Imperial Petroleum, we are expanding our fleet from four vessels to 19 by the second quarter of 25, and our goal of growing fast and transforming a small company to a medium-sized company was achieved.
+We are happy as we consider the 11.3 million of net income generated in Q1 a very good result given the eventful but softish market.
+This is a busy period for our company, but at the same time exciting as we're taking on delivery of another six dry bulk ships.
+Within the short life of Imperial Petroleum, we're expanding our fleet from four vessels to 19 by the second quarter of 25, and our goal of growing fast and transforming a small company to a medium-sized company was achieved.
 We feel confident that the diversified, quality, non-Chinese fleet we have created will pay off.
 Imperial Petroleum enjoys fast growth, recurring profits, zero bank debt, and liquidity as of March 31st of in excess of $220 million.
-In our view, ticks all the boxes that define a successful operation.
-Thank you for joining us at our call today and for your interest and trust in our company, and we look forward to having you with us again at our next call for our Q2 results.
+And as per our view, ticks all the boxes that define a successful operation.
+Thank you for joining us at our call today and for your interest and trust in our company.
+And we look forward to having you with us again at our next call for our Q2 results.
 Thank you.

 speaker